fenndev/Rock-Paper-Scissor/README.md

 # odin-rock-paper-scissors
-Rock, Paper, Scissors project from The Odin Project curriculum.
+Rock, Paper, Scissors project from The Odin Project curriculum with added UI and functionality.